Protobuf & RPC Contracts¶

 IdempotencyKeyfor once-and-only-once semantics; the service persists a hash of the request along with the resultantMutationMetaso replays yield the previous payload. - Connectors written against the SPI return

-ScanFileand stats payloads that exactly match the protos defined here; the reconciler pipes them back via the catalog/statistics services. -
+ScanFile, stats, and file-group capture metadata that exactly match the protos defined here; the reconciler pipes them back via the catalog/statistics/index services. -

 Planners call